 The Middle Ages said that Maria Magdalene (Mary from the Magdala) appears in the Bible as a disciple of Christ by contracting her person and expanding her history simultaneously.
 First, in the Gospel written by Luca, the first woman healed by Jesus Christ was possessed by seven devils.
 And then she followed Him everywhere.

 Mary was present when Jesus revived Lazar, which strengthened her faith.
 She is the only person who followed Jesus on his arrest at Pilate’s court and attended the trial.

-This is how the group of incredible women began to emerge, who were, at the origin, women who had gathered around the Mother of King Jesus.
+This is how the incredible women began to emerge, who was, at the origin, women who had gathered around the Mother of King Jesus.
 Jesus Christ, we find out, He healed seven demons, which occurs several times in the Gospel.
 It was about passions and the possession of unclean spirits.
 Other cases are told when two men walked naked between the graves and self-mutilated.
 They were ill-kept in chains and broke them off because they had superhuman forces.
 At that time, some manifestations were also in the psychiatric area; they could be manifestations of some mental diseases.

 Mary Magdalene meets Christ.

 Healed by seven demons, probably when Jesus Christ met Mary Magdalena, there was an exorcism episode.
 Otherwise, the apostles could not say that healing seven demons was possible.

 The number seven is impressive because seven are the Holy Bulls, seven gifts of wisdom, seven days of the week.